 Closest Food/Gas: Estacada

-Enjoying a hot soak in one of the outdoor pools at Breitenbush
+Picture: Enjoying a Soak in the Rain at Breitenbush Hot Springs

 Breitenbush Hot Springs features abundant hot soaking pools, overnight accommodations, a vegetarian buffet and access to yoga and meditation programs.
 Add to that a 150-acre wildlife sanctuary, 20 miles of trails, campgrounds, dorms, a conference center and even a gift shop.
 All of these add up to the largest private geothermal facility in the Pacific Northwest.